 - Natural History Museum

 - Craft Shop

 - Outdoor Adventure Center (outdoor info & gear rentals)

 - Game Center

 - Pebble Creek Ski Area: Pebble Creek has year-round activities.
-Ski or snowboard in the winter and then go up again in the summer for the Wildflower Festival and Music on the Mountain.
+Ski or snowboard in the winter and then go again in the summer for the Wildflower Festival.

-- Mink Creek Area with Winter Nordic Center: The Mink Creek area has year-round access for camping, hiking and off-roading in the summer.
-The Nordic Center has a full service rental center for cross-county skiing and snow shoeing, and it also has a sledding hill.
+- Mink Creek Area with Winter Nordic Center: The Mink Creek area has year-round access for camping, hiking, and off-roading in the summer.
+The Nordic Center has a full service rental center for cross-county skiing and snow shoeing.

 - Lava Hot Springs: Take a soothing plunge in Idaho's World Famous Hot Springs.
 These 110-degree natural hot water springs are sulfur-free, odor-free and chlorine-free.
 Enjoy the Olympic-size swimming and diving pool or rent some tubes and float down the Portneuf River through town.